Activist describes shooting scene, says gun violence is a ‘citywide issue’ - KESQ

 Click here for updates on this story

-SACRAMENTO, California (KHBS) — Sacramento community activist Berry Accius described Sunday’s deadly shooting in downtown Sacramento as another “senseless act of violence” in the city.
+SACRAMENTO, California (KCRA) — Sacramento community activist Berry Accius described Sunday’s deadly shooting in downtown Sacramento as another “senseless act of violence” in the city.

 Three men and three women were killed and 12 others shot after gunfire broke out around 2 a.m., police said.